irab/medusa-container-build/README.md

 1. [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed
 1. `sudo apt install nodejs npm` - probably some other things as well??
-1. `yarn set version classic` - Classic it seems is needed, I had issues with Berry
+1. `yarn set version berry` - Berry is needed to run `dlx` command.
+Classic is needed in the containers.

 ## Build Steps